 Two of our favourite jobs were at the BRIT Awards, so when the phone range for the third time in five years we were really intrigued to see who required our services on this occasion – previously it has been Stormzy and Paloma Faith.

-This time it was Pink, who was being honoured with the award for ‘Outstanding Contribution to Music’ and she would be the last act of the night, taking to the stage for a special ten-minute performance.
+This time it was Pink, who was being honored with the award for ‘Outstanding Contribution to Music’ and she would be the last act of the night, taking to the stage for a special ten-minute performance.
 The production would include a medley of five different songs and we were to feature in the 4th of those.

 Our previous two visits to the BRIT Awards were to provide Rain Effects, whereas this project was slightly different.
 Pink was working with Freckled Sky, a multimedia company that specialises in digital special effects, including projection mappings.
 They leapt to stardom after an incredible Golden Buzzer performance on America’s Got Talent.
-The act involves a Water Projection Screen where moving images are synchronised with the performers.
+The act involves a Water Projection where moving images are synchronized with the performers.

 The whole project would last 10 days, with 6 days of rehearsals at another location before moving to the O2 for the full show run through and live performance.

 Our previous two set-ups had involved water storage tanks on the ground, under the stage.
 Water was then pumped up 25m into the grid and then it would fall back through the projection screen and into a catchment tank on the stage.
 The drawback of this option is the length of time it takes to pump the water all the way up – we must back-time it and turn the pumps on circa 20 seconds prior to the water being required in the performance.

 Due to the set-up of this year’s show, this was not possible, so we had to come up with an alternative solution.